wilmoore/frontend-packagers/readme.md

 The contenders
 ------------------------------------------------------------

-First of all, there are other players in the game; however, these are ones that have caught my attention.
-If you feel I've left out a worthy contender, please let me know.
+First of all, there are other players in the game; however, the following have caught my attention:

 -   [bower][bower]
 -   [component][component]
 -   [jam][jam]
 -   [volo][volo]

-NOTES:
+**NOTES**:

 -  *[component][component]* is more of a concept and a framework for building and distributing front-end components.
 If you'd like to read more on this distinction, check out the [issue #1 thread](https://github.com/wilmoore/frontend-packagers/issues/1).
 -  *[bower][bower]* is meant to be consumed by higher-level tools and frameworks.